000Daniel/Ray-Cast-Godot/README.md

 <br>

 ## Ray Query
-To represent the ray and its properties we will use a physics ray query:
+To represent the ray and its properties we will use a [PhysicsRayQueryParameters3D](https://docs.godotengine.org/en/latest/classes/class_physicsrayqueryparameters3d.html):
 ```cs
 public override void _PhysicsProcess(double delta)
 {